 Managing Depression Among Residents

-This is a measure of the percent of long-term care residents who are demonstrating symptoms of depression.
-Some experts argue this is a reliable measure of quality of life.
+This datapoint measures the percentage of long-term patients exhibiting symptoms of depression.
+Some experts believe that this is a measure of quality of life.

 Appropriate Vaccine Usage

-This indicates the percent of patients that were given the flu and pneumonia vaccines.
-Higher vaccination rates should be demanded by residents.
+This is the percentage of residents that have received the flu and pneumonia vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy